angristan/palette/doc/blog/README.md

 To analyze the colors of an image, we only need the image itself, which we can consider as our dataset.
 As we explain in `III.`, we use the k-means clustering algorithm for this matter.

-An image can be broken down into a two dimensional array for pixels, defined by its height and width, in pixels.
-Each pixel itself is a 3 dimensional array with a red, green and blue (RGB) value.
+An image can be broken down into a two-dimensional array for pixels, defined by its height and width, in pixels.
+Each pixel itself is a 3-dimensional array with a red, green and blue (RGB) value.

 The RGB color model is an additive color model in which red, green, and blue light are added together in various ways to reproduce a broad array of colors.